Google Product Search and Learning about New Product Lines

 - Product lines generally contain few or no numbers (differentiating product line terms from model numbers or serial numbers

-- Product lines may be related to a category or a brand (One brand may generally have single word product lines while a second brand may use two word product lines where the first word relates to performance and the second word is a three-digit number
+- Product lines may be related to a category or a brand (One brand may generally have single word product lines while a second brand may use two-word product lines where the first word relates to performance and a second word is a three-digit number

 These kinds of patterns or forms about product lines could be used to associate unknown terms within a product query as product line terms.